 Malaysia accommodation and hospitality are among the top in this region.
 There are many budget and 5 Star hotels that you can choose to stay during your holidays here.
 In general, the room rates are more expensive during the public and school holidays.

 If you have the flexibility of time, use Malaysia vacation guide to plan your itinerary so as not to coincide with these days.
-See the Malaysia 2018 holidays and 2019 holidays.
-Compare the hotels rates before making your bookings.
+See 2024 holidays.
+Compare the hotels' rates before making your bookings.

 Coming to Malaysia is easy as the international airports in Kuala Lumpur, Langkawi, Penang, Kota Kinabalu and Kuching serve more than 40 international airlines.

 To our foreign visitors, Malaysia Vacation Guide wishes you "Selamat Datang" Welcome to Malaysia.

 To fellow Malaysians, "Let us continue to make Malaysia Truly Asia A Memorable Experience To All Our Visitors".

 If you are planning to buy tour packages during your travel in Malaysia, check and make sure that the company is a registered travel agency.
 You can check at the Ministry of Tourism and Culture Malaysia official website here.

 The long coastline of Peninsular Malaysia with Straits of Malacca to the west and South China Sea to the east provides many choices of beaches and islands for visitors to choose their holiday destination.
 Some of the beautiful islands are Redang Island, Tioman Island and Pangkor Island.